peferron/algo/README.md

 This is just me fooling around and implementing various algorithms and data structures in [Go](http://golang.org), [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [TypeScript](http://www.typescriptlang.org), [Rust](http://www.rust-lang.org), and [Swift](https://swift.org).

-Many of these problems appear in Steven Skiena's [Algorithm Design Manual](http://www.amazon.com/Algorithm-Design-Manual-Steven-Skiena/dp/1849967202), which I recommend.
+Many of these problems appear in Steven Skiena's [Algorithm Design Manual](http://www.amazon.com/Algorithm-Design-Manual-Steven-Skiena/dp/1849967202), which I heartily recommend.

 Modules do not share code and use built-in language features only.
 This makes each module easiest to understand individually.

 ### Disclaimers

-- These modules are not optimized for performance;
+- These modules are not optimized for performance.
-- These modules are not very well-tested, and *definitely* not intended for production use (if you do, please send me a link to your post-mortem);
+- These modules are not very well-tested, and *definitely* not intended for production use.
+If you do it anyway, please share your post-mortem :)
-- I don't have much experience with Rust, so there might be simpler & cleaner ways to do things;
+- I don't have much experience with Rust, so there might be simpler and cleaner ways to do things.
-- Some older JS modules are written in ES 5;
+- Some older JS modules are written in ES 5.
-- Some older TS modules do not use features introduced in TS 1.6+;
+- Some older TS modules do not use features introduced in TS 1.6+.
 - Generics are avoided in favor of concrete types for simplicity.

 ### Test a Go module